stackpress/lib/docs/Exception.md

 A new Exception instance with "Invalid Parameters" message and error details.

-### Requiring Conditions
+### 1.4.
+Requiring Conditions

-The following example shows how to assert conditions and throw if they fail.
+The following example shows how to assert conditions and throw exceptions if they fail.

 ```typescript
 Exception.require(count > 0, 'Count %s must be positive', count);